smiclea/flightsim-checklist/README.md

 The `./server/env.ts` file holds the default values for each of these variables.

 - PORT: the port on which to run the node server
-- NODE_MODE: specify whether to configure the server for development or production
+- NODE_ENV: specify whether to configure the server for development or production

 ## Using VS Code for debugging ##